senalbulumulle/foil-ui/README.md

 # FOIL-Layout Rounded

-FOIL-Layout Rounded is a DIV class that is related to ```FOIL-Layout ```that displays rounded layouts that you can do anything with.
+FOIL-Layout Rounded is a DIV class related to `FOIL-Layout` that displays rounded layouts with which you can do whatever you want.

 **To Get Started, call this div class:**